Bookmobile Service Modification

 This policy applies to the life cycle of all records in all formats, digital or physical, and will be applied consistently across all media.

-This policy applies to all records that are created and/or used by the Board, employees of the Library and volunteers.
+This policy applies to all records created and/or used by the Board, employees of the Library and volunteers.
 It also applies to records from external sources such as other governmental bodies, businesses and the public when such records are maintained by the Library as a part of its administrative and operational functions.

 This policy does not apply to items in the Library’s digital or physical materials collections acquired solely for use by the public.